 Online CE reporting happens in real-time, so your CE record is updated immediately.
 For faxed or emailed documentation, please allow at least two weeks from receipt of the CE submittal in the IMCA office for your record to be updated.

 You will lose the rights to use the marks when the renewal period expires.
 No extensions will be granted.
 If you are a few CE credits short of your 40-hour CE requirement, you might consider registering for and accessing IMCA broadcasts, worth one IMCA-sponsored CE hour each. .

 Since the program focuses on strategies and issues, including taxation, relevant to high-net-worth clients in the United States, it does not translate well to advisors working in other countries.
 IMCA does not recommend advisors outside the U.S. apply.

 Yes.
-The program is pre-approved for 28 CE hours from CFP Board.
+The program is accepted for 28 hours of CFP Board CE credit.
 Once certified, IMCA will report CE hours to CFP Board of Standards.

 This program is designed for seasoned advisors who work specifically with high-net-worth clients.
 It is not an entry-level program in financial planning.
 The program encompasses advanced practices in the life cycle of wealth: accumulation, preservation, protection, and distribution.

 Both CPWA and CIMA certifications offer advanced educational content, and an investment advisor, wealth manager or financial planner will benefit from earning either certification.
 Advisors who specialize in serving the needs of high-net-worth clients should pursue CPWA certification, as the curriculum teaches ways to minimize taxes, monetize and protect assets, maximize growth, and transfer wealth.
 The CIMA certification designed specifically for financial professionals who want to attain a level of competency as an advanced investment consultant.